aurelianopinheiro/JSMusicPlayer/README.md

 # JSMusicPlayer
-A Javascript player made as a begginer project and with non-copyright songs and images associated
+A Javascript player made as a beginner project and with non-copyright songs and images associated